LBHackney-IT/Data-Platform-Playbook/docs/playbook/ingesting-data/012-recommendation-on-how-to-write-an-API-Lambda-script.md

 layout: playbook_js
 tags: [playbook]
 ---
-# Tips on writing an API Ingestion script for AWS Lambda
+# Tips on formatting a Python script

+## Prerequisites
+* Have the secrets/api_key stored in both Production and Pre-Production environments, with the naming convention of "/[Department Name]/[secret name]".
+So for example, /customer-services/vonage

 ## Introduction

-This is an article on tips to write and format your Python script, to be used in Lambda for the Data Platform
+This is an article on tips to write, format your Python script, to be used in Lambda for the Data Platform.

 ## Writing the Code for the Data Platform
 You can use whatever you want to make the Python Script.
 However to have it run in the Data Platform, there are a few rules to keep in mind if you intend for this script to be used in AWS Lambda.